Travel tips & inspiration

 1) Ending up in the wrong restaurant

-When you travel, food takes a bit of planning.
-You don’t always know which restaurant to choose, you’re afraid of picking the wrong one, and that’s normal.
+When you travel, food is something you should plan for.
+You don’t always know where to eat, you’re afraid of picking the wrong place—and that’s normal.

-Result: you wander for hours without deciding, and the hunger + fatigue combo pushes you toward the easiest option.
+Result: you wander for hours, can’t decide, and the combo hunger + fatigue always pushes you toward the easiest option.

-After this article, you’ll have simple keys to avoid ending up at McDonald’s out of defeat (unless that was the plan from the start, which is another debate).
+After this article, you’ll have a few simple keys to avoid ending up at McDonald’s out of desperation (unless that was the plan from the start—another debate).

 My simple clue: look for the “menu du jour”

-In many brasseries and bistros, a readable “menu du jour” (often written on a board) is a good sign: fresher cooking, rotating dishes, and usually better value for money.
+In many brasseries and bistros, a clear “menu du jour” (often written on a board) is a good sign: more “alive” cooking, dishes that rotate, and often better value for money.

-2) Choosing the most basic dish on the menu
+2) Ordering the most boring dish on the menu

-The boldest travelers enter a typical French restaurant to live the full experience.
-But then the menu hits you: unfamiliar words appear, and the fear of ordering something “weird” makes you pick what you already know.
+The bravest travelers go into a typical French restaurant to live the full experience.
+But then the menu hits you: unknown words, unfamiliar dishes, and the fear of ordering something “weird” pushes you back to what you already know.

 But here’s the thing: you’re in France.
 You might as well try a real dish!